gordonbrander/generative-ui-playbook/README.md

 The hot new thing is AI agents, but agency requires feedback, and LLMs are feed-forward systems.
 No feedback, no agency.

 At the same time, [feedback is all you need for agency to emerge](https://subconscious.substack.com/p/feedback-is-all-you-need).
 A thermostat has limited agency through feedback with its environment.
-Likewise, an LLM can be part of an agenticsystem by introducing feedback.
+Likewise, an LLM can be part of an agentic system by introducing feedback.

 In 2024, useful autonomous agents may be outside the adjacent possible.
 A system’s feedback loops evolve over time through experiences within its environment.
 This process starts from the bottom-up, from simple to complex, from weeds, to bushes, to rainforests.
 So, the first true AI agents may look more like a virus - simple replicators.